No item(s) available in cart.

 • Reference reflector: a reference reflector is a reflector in a test block whose response to the NDT technique provides a reference against which other responses can be compared. eg a side-drilled hole or a saw or electric discharge machined (EDM) notch whose exact dimensions are known.

-• Real flaw: a flaw which has developed in a component during its manufacture or service without any steps having been taken to deliberately encourage its development.
+• Real flaw: a flaw that has developed in a component during its manufacture or service without any steps having been taken to deliberately encourage its development.

 Identifies four main techniques to obtain weld defects.
 These are listed below.